Cash or Card? Your 2025 Guide to Managing Money in Southeast Asia

 Here are my top tips for managing credit cards and keeping your money safe while traveling Southeast Asia:

-- Avoid Foreign Transaction Fees: Choose a travel-friendly card like Revolut or Wise to dodge those annoying 3% fees that regular cards charge for international purchases.
+- Avoid Foreign Transaction Fees: Choose a travel-friendly card like Revolut or the Wise card, which are some of the best travel card for Asia, to dodge those annoying 3% fees that regular cards charge for international purchases.

 - Watch Out for ATM Fees: In countries like Thailand, ATM fees can reach $6!
 To minimize charges, consider withdrawing larger sums at once instead of multiple small withdrawals.